Scalingo/documentation/_posts/addons/2000-01-01-docker-image-addon.md

 /start web
 ```

-The compelete docker command to start your app on port 4000 looks like the following:
+The complete docker command to start your app on port 4000 looks like the following:

 ```bash
 docker run -it \